odinAURORA/Aurora-Nano/README.md

+Aurora Nano v0.1 is a research preview intended for experimentation, benchmarking, and evaluation.
+Real-world benchmark results are currently being collected and future releases may differ substantially from the current implementation.

 Aurora Nano v0.1 — Research Preview

 Aurora Nano is a lightweight runtime and evaluation framework designed to improve consistency, contradiction handling, escalation decisions, and structured reasoning for small language models.